 2.1.
 Interparticle Contact Forces and Bonding

-Morgan, 2015 provides a detailed description of the mechanics of RICEBAL, which are summarized here.
+Morgan, 2015 provides a detailed description of the mechanics of RICEBAL, which is summarized here.
 The force-displacement caused by particle interaction is characterized by normal and shear forces along elastic, frictional contacts, calculated using the following equations respectively [Fig. 1a]:

 fn=knδn (Eq.
 1)